Kungsbacka/ProcapitaBoUExport/README.md

 * Connection string - replace [DATABAS SERVER] and [DATABASE NAME] with the server and database name for the destination database.
 * [SERVER]:[PORT] - Server and port for the IMS Enterprise web service.
 * [DOMAIN ID] - Customer specific domain ID (ask your vendor if you don't have this).
+* TruncateQuery - This SQL statement is run against the destination database to prepare the export table.
+  You can change this to any statement you want, like a DELETE statement.
+If you leave it empty it will be ignored.
+* DestinationTable - Change this if you named the destination table something other than ProcapitaBoUExport.

 ## Command line arguments
     -s, --searchdate    Search date.